d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 If you need either of them please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 1.7.2

+Uploaded for approval on Apple Mac Store 7 September 2019.

+- a few bugfixes

 ## Version 1.7.0

 This version is approved for release on Apple Mac Store 29 August 2019.